jhpro0223/Final_Project_8/README.md

 Each week the progress of the project is provide to the Supervisor and this section covers the machine learning module of the project.

 ## Database
+The database is a relational database.
+PostgreSQL has been used for the database and deployed in Amazon RDS.

 The original loan data is sourced from Kaggle Credit Risk Analytics case.
 [https://www.kaggle.com/datasets/ranadeep/credit-risk-dataset](https://www.kaggle.com/datasets/ranadeep/credit-risk-dataset "loan data source")

 The data has been further enriched by joining US census bureau data ([https://data.census.gov](https://data.census.gov "US census data")) using zip code as the key.
 Please refer to the Entity Relationship Diagram for reference.
 ![](database/ERD.png)

-Please be noted that both loan data and census data have way too many columns, so for aesthetic purpose, only a few sample columns are shown in the diagram below.
-The metadata can also be found in the respect folders in census data folder.
+Please be noted that both loan data and census data have many columns, so for aesthetic purpose, only a few sample columns are shown in the diagram below.
+The metadata of census data can also be found in the respect folders in census data folder.

 ## Hypothesis statement